 The vast majority of conjunctions arise naturally through random chance, but it is possible for characters of great learning and personal power to set up the circumstances to almost guarantee that a conjunction will be formed.
 The Anglo-Saxons, for instance, originally constructed Stonehenge in an attempt to form a minor conjunction to Muspelheim to help warm their frigid home, but they were forced to break the circle of nine (and thus the conjunction) by filling in the circle with more stones after the conjunction strengthened to a major conjunction and let a score of demons through to wreak havoc.

 Creating conjunctions is a difficult process, and has several stringent requirements:

 - The character must possess appropriate Knowledge proficiencies (see the table below); if a conjunction requires multiple creators, each creator must meet these requirements.

 - The character must create a circle of nine appropriate to the world he wishes to conjoin in the location where the conjunction is to be formed.

-- The objects forming the circle of nine must be fairly strongly symbolically connected while still remaining separate—nine acorns collected from nine oak trees of similar age at the same time would suffice, but not nine acorns collected from random trees, or nine acorns gathered separately at non-symbolically-important times, or nine acorns collected from the same tree.
-This circle can be a temporary one for a momentary or intermittent conjunction, such as sacrificing nine young goats in a circle for a momentary conjunction with Vanaheim or forming an intermittent conjunction that will open whenever nine priests of the Jotnar are gathered in a circle around a particular elder oak.
+- The objects forming the circle of nine must be fairly strongly symbolically connected and have a shared origin, while still remaining separate—nine acorns collected from nine oak trees of identical age grown from seeds of the same parent tree at the same time would suffice, but not nine acorns collected from random trees, or nine acorns gathered separately at non-symbolically-important times, or nine acorns collected from the same tree.
+This circle can be a temporary one for a momentary or intermittent conjunction, such as sacrificing nine young goats from the same mother in a circle for a momentary conjunction with Vanaheim or forming an intermittent conjunction that will open whenever nine priests of the Jotnar are gathered in a circle around a particular elder oak.

 - The location to be conjoined must have an existing metaphysical link to the other world.